bhoamikhona/javascript/Section 09/README.md

 - Using the spread operator to pass arguments into a function.
 - Since ES 2018, the spread operator also works on objects, even though objects are not iterables.
 - Learning to use the spread operator on Objects.

+### Rest Pattern and Parameters

+- Collect elements in a destructuring assignment
+  - Building arrays using the rest operator
+  - Using Destructuring and Rest Pattern together
+  - Rest Pattern for Objects
+- Using Rest Pattern with Functions

+> [!NOTE]
+>
+> - The spread operator is used where we would otherwise write values, spearated by a comma.
+> - On the other hand, the rest pattern is basically used where we would otherwise write variable names separated by commas.
+> - It is a subtle distiction but, this is how you know when and where to use spread and rest.

+### Other Lessons

+- Escape Sequences (Learned in The Spread Operator Lesson)

 ## Author